Peter Gelb: Personal life

-Peter Gelb is the son of Arthur Gelb, former managing editor of The New York Times, and writer Barbara Gelb.
+Peter Gelb is the son of Arthur Gelb, a former managing editor of The New York Times, and writer Barbara Gelb.

-Gelb is married to conductor Keri Lynn Wilson.
+Gelb is married to conductor Keri-Lynn Wilson.
 He has two children from a previous marriage.
-His elder son, David Gelb, is a director and cinematographer, most known for his documentary Jiro Dreams of Sushi.
+His elder son, David Gelb, is a film director and cinematographer, most known for his documentary Jiro Dreams of Sushi.
 His younger son, Matthew Gelb, is a film editor based in New York City.